Catalog Description

 Through written and/or oral activities the student will:

-1. Compare and contrast the difference between the marketing concept and the selling concept;
+- Compare and contrast the difference between the marketing concept and the selling concept.

-5. Explain the importance of relationship marketing and customer satisfaction, and present a plan that demonstrates how these concepts should be practiced.
+- Explain the importance of relationship marketing and customer satisfaction, and explain how this can be enhanced through employees and CRMs.

 General Education Information